wcasper/math180fall2025/_inclass/task3.md

 ### Problem 1

 Suppose you are playing Connect 4 with a friend.
+For simplicity, ignore turn order so that both players could take all their turns whenever.

 a) What are all the possible states of the board after you both have taken one turn?